-Practice engagement: My analysis may help policymakers to design labour policies and incentives in order to better protect the health of their citizens, as well as, mitigate the employment effects of the next economic recession.
+I believe that my research is relevant for policy-makers who are facing crucial budget decisions due to the onset of lockdown's recession in the Spring of 2020.
+Also, my analysis might help policymakers to design labour policies to better protect the health of their citizens, as well as, mitigate the employment effects of the next economic recession.

 What do you like about being a part of the NIHR School for Public Health Research?

 NIHR School for Public Health Research allows me to conduct applied health research topics related to the current needs of the public.
 Also, the NIHR is a well-established institution with well-known researchers in the health economics field.